hitchtest/hitch/docs/glossary/test_concreting.rst

 Hitch is explicitly built with loose coupling in mind in order to help mitigate the effect of test concreting.

+The effect of test concreting can also happen in the absence of automated tests, via the *implied testing* by users using the software in production.

 See also:

 * :doc:`/faq/why_just_html_ids_and_classes`